Venus Versus Virus: Drama CD

 A drama CD based on the manga series was first released in Japan on October 25, 2006 produced by Frontier Works.
 The CD contained five tracks and the voice cast was different from that used in the anime adaptation.
 A second drama CD was released on April 4, 2007 produced by Lantis.

 Anime

 An anime television series adaptation was animated by Studio Hibari, directed by Shinichiro Kimura, and aired in Japan between January 11 and March 29, 2007 on the BS-i network, containing twelve episodes.
 The anime was made available in November 2007 on Anime Network's Video on demand setup.
 The anime was originally licensed by ADV Films for distribution in North America, but in July 2008, the anime became one of over thirty ADV titles transferred to Funimation Entertainment.
 ADV Films had also licensed Venus Versus Virus for release in Germany, but the DVDs were put on hold.
-MVM Entertainment will release the TV series on region 2 DVD on May 30, 2022 in the original NTSC format, in the UK.
+MVM Entertainment released the TV series on region 2 DVD on May 30, 2022 in the original NTSC format, in the UK.